sjgray/cbm-edit-rom/binaries/ColourPET/readme.txt

 	... and more

 (date) is:
-	The build date in the form (yyyy-mm-dd)
+	The build date in the form: YYYY-MM-DD